Joe Lynn Turner: Early work

 In 1977, Turner joined the rock band Fandango, who signed with RCA Records.
 Turner sang and played guitar on the band's four albums.
-Fandango toured with numerous artists including The Allman Brothers Band, The Marshall Tucker Band, The Beach Boys and Billy Joel.
+Fandango toured with numerous artists including the Allman Brothers Band, the Marshall Tucker Band, the Beach Boys and Billy Joel.

 Rainbow

 After Fandango split, Turner received a phone call from British guitarist Ritchie Blackmore.
 This led to an audition, and Turner was subsequently enlisted as the lead vocalist for Rainbow.
 At the time, the band had achieved considerable success in Europe and Japan but had not yet attained the same level of recognition in the United States.
 Turner's arrival coincided with a shift toward a more mainstream, pop-oriented sound, which contributed to Rainbow's increased success in the US market.

 During this period, several of the band's tracks with Turner on vocals reached the Top 20 on rock radio charts in the early-to-mid-1980s.
 "Stone Cold" became Rainbow's first Top 40 hit, and the accompanying video received significant rotation on MTV, boosting the band's visibility in America.
 Turner appeared on three studio albums with Rainbow: Difficult to Cure, Straight Between the Eyes, and Bent Out of Shape.
 Songs such as "Street of Dreams" and "Can’t Let You Go" were notable singles from these albums.

-In Difficult to Cure, the band made an ambitious move by incorporating Symphony No. 9 (Beethoven) into the title track, blending classical and hard rock influences.
 The album produced Rainbow's most successful UK single, I Surrender, which peaked at No. 3 on the UK charts.
 It also marked significant growth for the band in the US, where "Jealous Lover" gained considerable airplay on Album-Oriented Rock radio stations and charted at No. 13 on Billboard’s Rock Tracks chart.
 Initially a B-side to "Can’t Happen Here", the song was later reissued as the title track for a US EP.